 Introduction.

-If you want to protect yourself from outside attacks, a greenhouse is not the best choice.
+If you want to protect yourself from external attacks, a greenhouse is not the best choice.
 A protective shield is much safer.
 Likewise, it's important that you think carefully when protecting your production from external and internal attacks.

 But isn't a firewall enough?

-In a network installation, you always have a firewall facing the internet.
+In a network installation, you always have a firewall facing the Internet.
 It protects us from outside attacks by generally stopping all traffic.
 However, we can open up specific data (TCP ports) we want, but it is not secure or we can allow outside access via VPN connections.
 So we do a lot to prevent attacks from outside (WAN), we take good care of our local network (LAN).

 But are we really doing that?

-It's nice to know that we can't be attacked from the outside, so we can sleep easy, or can we?
+It's nice to know that we can't be attacked from the outside, so we can rest easy, or can we?
 When we are told that almost all attacks on our LAN today come from the inside, what good is a firewall that protects against attacks from the outside?
 Can we now sleep soundly at night?

 How does an attack come from within?